 The frequency with which you should groom your Chiweenie depends entirely on whether it is a short or long-coated dog, as the former will naturally not need as much as the latter.
 However, it is important that you get your puppy used to grooming at an early age as that will make it more acceptable to the animal, and that you do it regularly throughout its life.

-With long-coated dogs it is highly recommended that you have them professionally groomed regularly.
-This not only ensures you have a beautiful dog, but also that you have one that is comfortable and happy.
-Find a good groomer close to you, and make sure your puppy gets to know them at an early age.
+With long-coated dogs, it is highly recommended that you have them professionally groomed regularly.
+This not only ensures you have a beautiful dog but also that you have one that is comfortable and happy.
+Find a good groomer close to you that has a quality grooming facility with a grooming table, and make sure your puppy gets to know them at an early age.

 The Temperament of a Chiweenie

 Temperament is one of the most important aspects of choosing a dog, whether a family pet or for a single person and as the Chiweenie is bred from two very well-behaved and friendly animals, you will find that it is a lovely dog to have around.
 A well-trained, well-bred Chiweenie will be a very affable, friendly and loyal dog, although one that can be stubborn and a little mischievous, so it is recommended that you start your training early in life to get the best out of the puppy.

 You need to find a professional, reputable breeder if you are to get a puppy with the best and most affable temperament.
 They will have carefully selected parent dogs that are proven to have reliable offspring.
 Sometimes the breeder will use a Chihuahua and a Dachshund for the litter, but it may also be the case they breed from two Chiweenies, as this also has desirable results.